Prioritize incidents in Microsoft 365 Defender

 By default, the incident queue in the Microsoft 365 Defender portal displays incidents seen in the last six months.
 The most recent incident is at the top of the list so you can see it first.

 The incident queue has customizable columns (select Choose columns) that give you visibility into different characteristics of the incident or the impacted entities.
-This helps you make an informed decision regarding the prioritization of incidents for analysis.
+This filtering helps you make an informed decision regarding the prioritization of incidents for analysis.

-For additional visibility at a glance, automatic incident naming generates incident names based on alert attributes such as the number of endpoints affected, users affected, detection sources, or categories.
+For more visibility at a glance, automatic incident naming generates incident names based on alert attributes such as the number of endpoints affected, users affected, detection sources, or categories.
 This allows you to quickly understand the scope of the incident.

 For example: Multi-stage incident on multiple endpoints reported by multiple sources.